jensenr30/FractalMap/README.md

 so on most modern machines that will be plus or minus 9.223372e+18 levels from the origin. although, practically, your hard drive would run out of memory before you used even a small fraction of those levels.

+Check out the images folder to see some examples of what is currently working.

 **commit conventions:**